Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 ## The Assignment:

 The assignment contained 2 parts.
-Part 1 was to derive the optimum shaft speed recommendation to maximize the Net profit of an example vessel and voyage (and some other similar optimization goals), utilizing the vessel’s speed and consumption table and voyage duration estimation (more explanation available below).
-Part 2 contains a task of difficult client communication regarding admitting a mistake and resolving it.
+Part 1 was to <b>derive the optimum shaft speed recommendation to maximize the Net profit of an example vessel and voyage</b> (and some other similar optimization goals), utilizing the vessel’s speed and consumption table and voyage duration estimation (more explanation available below).
+Part 2 contains a task of <b>difficult client communication regarding admitting a mistake and resolving it</b>.

 A screenshot of the entire assignment task is provided below:

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Take%20Home%20Assignment.png)